Pseudacteon tricuspis: Sex ratio

 The species typically has a sex ratio that is biased towards males (usually in a 2:1 ratio).
 This is attributed to the relative size of the host ants, which happen to have more large individuals than smaller individuals.
-There is a lower number of hosts that can support the development of female flies, making the female gender rarer.
+There is a lower number of hosts that can support the development of female flies, making the female sex rarer.
 This creates intraspecific competition between the P. tricuspis females who compete with each other in trying to oviposit within the same host.
 The females exhibit aggressive and territorial behavior.

 Attack

-The fly participates in attacking behavior of the Solenopsis invicta fire ant when attempting to oviposit.
+The fly exhibits attacking behavior towards the Solenopsis invicta fire ant when attempting to oviposit.
 The adult female flies will hover around 3 to 5mm above their chosen host ant and orient their ovipositor towards the host.
 They will then quickly dive in and inject the egg into the thorax of the worker host.
 The fly will avoid attempting to oviposit in the alates of the colony and will instead exclusively attack worker ants.
 Successful egg deposition only occurs around 8-35% of the time.

 Activity

 The daily activity of the P. tricuspis fly starts very low in the early morning, increases gradually, then peaks at midday.
 Maximum male emergence has been seen to occur around one hour before maximum female emergence.
-In terms of seasonal activity, the fly population is seen throughout the year, but are highest in the fall and summer and lowest in the winter and spring.
+In terms of seasonal activity, the fly population is seen throughout the year, but is highest in the fall and summer and lowest in the winter and spring.
 This correlates to a density dependent response to the availability of the fire ant host, which is greater in the fall due to the frequent rainfall.